jwdeveloper/TikTokLiveJava/README.md

                     clientSettings.setHandleExistingMessagesOnConnect(true); // Invokes all TikTok events that had occurred before connection clientSettings.setRetryOnConnectionFailure(true); // Reconnecting if TikTok user is offline clientSettings.setRetryConnectionTimeout(Duration.ofSeconds(1)); // Timeout before next reconnection

+                    // Optional: Sometimes not every messages from chat are send to TikTokLiveJava to fix this issue you can set sessionId
+                    // documentation how to obtain sessionId https://github.com/isaackogan/TikTok-Live-Connector#send-chat-messages clientSettings.setSessionId("86c3c8bf4b17ebb2d74bb7fa66fd0000");
                 })
                 .buildAndRun();
         System.in.read();